huaweicloud/huaweicloud-service-broker/cce/README.md

 export catalog_securityGroupID=<security group id>
 ```

+::note:

-note: The catalog_subnetID value is the value of "Network ID" in public cloud console.
+  The catalog_subnetID value is the value of "Network ID" in public cloud console.

 Installation of this chart is by helm.